Are you looking to know about the Classification of turbines?

 The main components of the Francis turbine are-

 - Volute casing

 From the cashing, water falls through the guide vanes, Blade are arranged periphery to guide the water to the runner blades.

-Through the guide vanes, water enters radially into rotors blades.
+Through the guide vanes, water enters radially into rotor blades.
 The runner of the Francis turbine has special construction.

 When the water enters radially, it starts rotating because of the pressure difference created by the aero-foil structure.

-In the Kaplan turbine, Water enters through the casing and flow through the guide blade.
+In the Kaplan turbine, Water enters through the casing and flows through the guide blade.

 Water enters into the runner blades in the axial portion.
 The runner blades are designed in specific aero-foil structures like the Francis turbine.

 But the shape of the blade is a bit differently.
 The blades are a bit lengthy and curved.